 How will this course benefit me?

-Ideally combined with TR14 (or its EMAR equivalent in TR80) or TR24M01 (or its EMAR equivalent in TR81M01), this module takes a practical approach to providing the necessary insight to ensure the intelligent adoption of the regulatory intent behind the Continued Airworthiness requirements, which are currently distributed across:
+This TR24M02 takes a practical approach to provide the necessary insight to ensure the intelligent adoption of the regulatory intent behind the Continued Airworthiness requirements contained in:

 Is this course right for me?

 Course format: This course is a balanced mix of group discussions, flipchart work and PowerPoint presentations.
-A review of appropriate documents will, naturally, form part of the course.
+It can be provided in person or remotely via MS Teams.

-Course size: 16 persons maximum at our Aviation Safety Academy or on-site at your facility.
+Course size: 16 person maximum at our Aviation Safety Academy or on-site at your facility.

 Course: Part 21 Continued Airworthiness Obligations

 Reference code: TR24M02

 Please try closing this window and resubmitting the form